I wrote an article for ALLI about book editing that got posted with the title Do Novice Authors Really Need an Editor?

 Cost $4340.00 for a 50,000 word document

-Createspace has basic copyediting at just 0.016 per word, but this is just for typos, grammar, errors – no rewriting or improved word choice (so they should really call it ‘proofreading’).
+Createspace used to have basic copyediting at just 0.016 per word, but this is just for typos, grammar, errors – no rewriting or improved word choice (so they should really call it ‘proofreading’).

 Their comprehensive copyediting is $0.021/word, which includes “Recommendations for improving the structure and flow, as well as review for consistency in grammar, spelling, and punctuation.”